kevinjan1699/Python-Practice/README.md

 # Python-Practice
-This repository is for python and git, github practice For personnal use only
+This repository is for python and git, github practice.
+For personnal use only.